eclipse-edc/Connector/extensions/common/iam/oauth2/oauth2-core/README.md

 | `edc.oauth.provider.jwks.refresh` | Interval at which public keys are refreshed from Authorization server (in minutes)         | false     | 5                               |
 | `edc.oauth.client.id`             | Public identifier of the client                                                            | true      | null                            |
 | `edc.oauth.validation.nbf.leeway` | Leeway in seconds added to current time to remedy clock skew on notBefore claim validation | false     | 10                              |

+## Extensions

+### CredentialsRequestAdditionalParametersProvider

+An instance of the `CredentialsRequestAdditionalParametersProvider` service interface can be provided to have the possibility to enrich the form parameters of the client credentials token request